 20 drops of Rosemary

-Tea tree is an effective treatment for acne.
-Application especially reduces painful areas.
+Tea tree is used for painful breakouts.
 Drop on a clean cotton swab or sterile gauze.
-Place directly on the acne once or twice daily.
+Place directly on the affected skin once or twice daily.

-Barber’s rash is a fungus and can be treated with Tea tree oil.
+Barber’s rash can be soothed with Tea tree oil.
 Avoid aftershaves with chemicals and scented soap.
 Apply the following blend daily.

 Barber’s Rash